georglauterbach/dev-container-base/README.md

 ## About

-A custom [Development Container](https://containers.dev/) base image packed with as much as necessary and as few as possible configurations and applications to make development a breeze.
+A custom [Development Container](https://containers.dev/) base image packed with as many as necessary and as few as possible configurations and applications to make development a breeze.

 ## Platforms